brgr/books-app/doc/notes.md

 * Update 19 May 2021:

 I have now recently had further problems with CORS.
 Or, actually, CORS has never even worked correctly, and I just have not seen that because I never really tried it.
 So far (with the update from 08 May) I only got the code to "compile" (well, it actually always kind of compiled but just swagger didn't run correctly - what I mean is that the effective function of CORS was never tested after fixing that error).

 Now, I have finally tested the calls on the frontend and quickly saw that I still have errors with CORS.
 I have summarized everything [here][15].
-What didn't work was basically `reitit`: The framework doesn't really support CORS (yet - see [this issue on GitHub for more info][16]).
+What didn't work was basically `reitit`: The framework doesn't really support CORS ( yet - see [this issue on GitHub for more info][16]).

 There is a workaround, which I found through googling for Luminus instead of reitit (even though the workaround basically is about reitit).
 This workaround [can be found in this StackOverflow question][17], and it is basically what I am doing now (Except some Luminus-specific stuff that is also in this answer, and that I have stripped away from my solution.
 I think that is fine)

+## Frontend

+### What is it with this hash key (#) in the URL?

+In the app URL, the `#` [comes from Reitit][19].
+Normally, the hash key always means that we go to the relevant id in the HTML document.
+However, in reitit, the URL starts with `#/...`, i.e., with a slash directly after the hash key.
+Therefore, this is used to mark the routes for the SPA.

 ## Environments